Certified question: Certification of questions to the United States Supreme Court

 Rule 19 of the Supreme Court Rules allows for the certification of legal questions to the United States Supreme Court.
 The rule provides that "a United States court of appeals may certify to this Court a question or proposition of law on which it seeks instruction for the proper decision of a case.
 The certificate shall contain a statement of the nature of the case and the facts on which the question or proposition of law arises.
 Only questions or propositions of law may be certified, and they shall be stated separately and with precision."

 Certification of a question of law to the United States Supreme Court is another way, in addition to the writ of certiorari, direct appeal, and original jurisdiction, by which cases can be brought to the docket of the Supreme Court.

-It is a very infrequent procedure, and has happened only five times over the past six decades.
+The procedure was first provided for by law in 1802, and for some cases was the only way they could reach the Supreme Court.
+It was commonly used in the 19th century and early 20th century; from 1927 to 1936, 72 questions were accepted, including one in Humphrey's Executor v.
+United States.
+From 1937 to 1946, 20 were accepted.
+Since 1946, certified questions have only been accepted in four cases: